embj-org/ej/guides/src/02-BuilderSDK.md

 cargo add num_cpus # (Optional) Used to be able to write -j$(nprocs) during the build phase
 ```

-Now add this boilerplate code to your `src/main.rs` file:
+Now let's add this boilerplate code to our `src/main.rs` file:

 ```rust
 use ej_builder_sdk::{Action, BuilderEvent, BuilderSdk, prelude::*};